 DELETION OF PERSONAL DATA

-REQUEST FOR LIMITATION OF THE PROCESSING OF PERSONAL DATA
+REQUEST FOR LIMITATION OF PERSONAL DATA PROCESSING

-TRANSFERABILITY OF PERSONAL DATA
+PORTABILITY OF PERSONAL DATA

 Personal data processors

-- Payment processors and payment service providers
+- Payment processors and payment providers

 - Providers of technical or other business support services